givemepower8/Phaser3Practices/docs/phaser physics.md

 # Physics

+In a game, lots of game objects simulates the objects in real world which has physics involved.
+Physics is like objects fall, projectile, acceleration, friction, explode, ...

+[Game physics](https://en.wikipedia.org/wiki/Game_physics) is provided by phaser game engine.

 A physics engine defines gravity, angular velocity, drag, acceleration, etc.

 There are three physics engines in Phaser ready to use, arcade, impact and matter.js.